 More recently David Matthews has continued to develop Poly/ML.
 The Standard Basis Library has been implemented and the compiler converted to the 1997 Definition of Standard ML (Revised).
 This work was supported in part by LFCS.
 The most recent work has been rewriting the run-time system which has resulted in the version 5 release.
 This work was supported by the Verisoft project and the Technical University of Munich.

 Since the version 4.0 release Poly/ML now supports the full version of the language as given in the "Definition of Standard ML (Revised)", generally known as ML97.

 As well as being extremely fast and efficient implementation of Standard ML Poly/ML provides several additional features.
 The Thread library allows parallel threads to be created that can make use of multi-core processors.
 There is a foreign language interface which allows dynamically linked libraries to be loaded and functions within them called from ML.
 An X-Windows interface using Motif is available and a Windows programming interface.
 There is also a symbolic debugger for Poly/ML.

 Poly/ML is available for the most popular architectures and operating systems.
-There are native code versions for the i386 (32 and 64 bit), Power PC and Sparc architectures.
+There are native code versions for the i386 (32 and 64 bit).
 There is a byte-code interpreted version which can be used on unsupported architectures.
 The configure script will automatically select the architecture when building from source.